Re-openings of Museums in Andalucia

 This museum reopened on 26 May.
 Half-hourly entrance slots must be booked in advance, to ensure adequate distancing can be maintained inside the galleries.

 Caminito del Rey footpath (Malaga)

 The path closed again on 10th November.
 The path had reopened on 12 June at weekends only.
-Tickets are now available online every day except Monday until the end of September. for latest updates see our Caminito del Rey page.
-The ticket-only price remains 10€ and the shuttle bus is 3.50€ The number of visitors a day was limited to 50% ( 550) of the normal daily capacity in June, and then stepped up in July and August to the normal 1.100 in september.
+Tickets were available online every day except Monday until the end of September.
+For latest updates see our Caminito del Rey page.
+The ticket-only price remains 10€ and the shuttle bus is 3.50€ The number of visitors a day was limited to 50% (550) of the normal daily capacity in June, and then stepped up in July and August to the normal 1.100 in September.

 Alcázar Real de Sevilla